 A cataract is when the lens of your eye becomes cloudy causing blurry or dim vision.
 Cataracts are one of the most common causes of vision loss (especially as we age), but are surgically treatable.
 Surgery is the only treatment option for cataracts—they are not preventable or treatable with medications.

 Cataracts tend to develop slowly starting in your 40’s and 50’s.
-You may not notice any changes with your vision at first.
-As the cataracts worsen, you may find they interfere with your day to day activities.
+You may not notice any changes in your vision at first.
+As cataracts worsen, you may find they interfere with your day to day activities.

 If you are experiencing symptoms of vision loss or changes, make an appointment with an ophthalmologist.